MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 4. Fill in the
    - Redirect URL: `https://gcs.office.com/v1.0/admin/oauth/callback`
    - Scope: **Admin**
-5. Complete the connection settings step using the Client ID and Secret.
+5. Complete the connection settings step using the client ID and secret.

 ## Step 4: Select properties

 In this step, you can add or remove available properties from your Confluence data source.
-Microsoft 365 has already selected few properties by default.
+Microsoft 365 has already selected a few properties by default.

 With a Confluence Query Language (CQL) string, you can specify conditions for syncing pages.
 It's like a **Where** clause in a **SQL Select** statement.
-For example, you can choose to index only the pages that are modified in the last two years.
+For example, you can choose to index only the pages that have been modified in the last two years.
 To learn about creating your own query string, see [Advanced Searching using CQL](https://developer.atlassian.com/server/confluence/advanced-searching-using-cql/).
 By default, all pages are indexed by the connector.

 >[!TIP]
 >You may use the CQL filter to index **content modified after a certain time** using, *lastModified >= "2018/12/31"*